shikokuchuo/nanonext/README.md

 ### Synchronisation Primitives

-{nanonext} exposes synchronisation primitives implemented in the NNG library, available for cross-platform use.
+{nanonext} implements synchronisation primitives provided by the NNG library for cross-platform use.

 As the R interpreter runs on a single thread, synchronisation primitives such as mutexes and condition variables are not natively implemented in